You are what you eat. Preventative care starts with food.

 A nutrition-rich diet is your pet’s first line of defense.
 Proper daily nutrition is an important factor for keeping your pet healthy, bolstering the immune system and supporting normal development in younger animals.

 Every pet’s nutritional needs are different, making feeding them more complicated that it seems.
 Pet food education is a great way to learn important facts about beneficial nutrients, food safety, and breed-specific feeding requirements.

-Your pet depends on you to make the right nutrition choices for them, Animal Care Hospital wants you to know how.
+Your pet depends on you to make the right nutrition choices for them, Animal Care Hospital of Phoenix wants you to know how.

 Pet Nutrition and Choosing Food

 Deciding on which food is best for your pet begins with research.
 Knowing your pet’s caloric and macronutrient needs will allow you to find the type of food that fits best.
 Proper nutrition allows your pet’s bodily processes to continue normally, supporting a strong immune system, muscle growth, organ health and to fight obesity.
 While most main macro-nutritional requirements (protein, carbohydrates, fats, vitamins and minerals) are the same for all dogs and all cats, some breeds do require more of specific nutrients.

 Bodyweight is a major factor in determining your pet’s nutritional needs.
 Larger animals require more calories and nutrients, while smaller animals require less.
 Overfeeding and underfeeding are two of the most prevalent mistakes owners make, leading to high levels of obesity and malnutrition among pets nationwide.